 From the mountains to the ocean, Peru is a diverse country, housing some citizens in highly populated cities and others in the most rural locations.
 While education in Peru has expanded, rural inhabitants do not always have equal access.

 Children in Peru are required to be enrolled in school until age 16.
 After secondary school, however, student enrollment numbers begin to dwindle.
 As the United Nations Educational, Scientific and Cultural Organization (UNESCO) reported in 2010, primary schools have the highest percentage of children enrolled.
-From primary school to tertiary school, enrollment rates decline about 50 percent.
-Despite this decline, 94 percent of Peruvian adults are literate, which is higher than the world median.
+From primary school to tertiary school, enrollment rates decline about 50%.
+Despite this decline, 94% of Peruvian adults are literate, which is higher than the world median.

 Education in Peru: Urban vs Rural